 Reconciliation of Operating Expenses.
 On or before one hundred twenty (120) days following the end of each calendar year (the “Reconciliation Deadline”), Landlord shall deliver to Tenant a detailed reconciliation statement (the “Reconciliation”) showing the calculation of Operating Expenses actually paid for the prior calendar year (including any portion of the calendar year that Landlord did not own the Premises if the then-current Landlord purchased the Premises during such calendar year), along with reasonable supporting documentation, including a detailed general ledger.
 If Landlord does not deliver the Reconciliation within one (1) year from the Reconciliation Deadline, or within six (6) months after expiration or earlier termination of this Lease, then Tenant will not be responsible for any increases in Operating Expenses over the estimates paid by Tenant for such calendar year.
 Landlord may correct any Reconciliation within one hundred eighty (180) days after it is initially issued, but may not further correct it thereafter, except if the correction would result in a credit to Tenant; provided that the Reconciliation of Taxes may occur at any time within three hundred sixty-five (365) days following the final determination of the Taxes.
-If Tenant’s total payments of Operating Expenses for any year are less than Tenant’s Proportionate Share of Operating Expenses actually paid for such year, then Tenant shall pay the difference within sixty (60) days after demand, and, if more, then Landlord will retain such excess and credit it against Tenant’s next payments or, if Tenant so requests, refund it to Tenant within sixty (60) days after demand.
+If Tenant’s total payments of Operating Expenses for any year are less than Tenant’s Proportionate Share of Operating Expenses actually paid for such year, then Tenant shall pay the difference within sixty (60) days after demand, and, if more, then Landlord will refund it to Tenant within sixty (60) days after demand.

 Right to Audit.
 Tenant may audit the Reconciliation by providing notice to Landlord within one hundred eighty (180) days following Tenant’s receipt of the Reconciliation or any correction thereof.
 Landlord shall electronically provide invoices and other standard Landlord reports for the Reconciliation (as well as for applicable prior years for purposes of evaluating compliance with the limitations on increases in Controllable Operating Expenses).
-Tenant will not use an auditor on a contingency fee basis unless such auditor provides services to Tenant on at least a regional basis.
+Tenant will not use an auditor on a contingency fee basis.
 Landlord’s books and records will be kept in accordance with generally accepted accounting principles, consistently applied (“GAAP”).
 In the event an audit discloses overpayment by Tenant, Landlord shall make a correcting payment within sixty (60) days after Tenant provides the audit results to Landlord.
 In the event of any errors on the part of Landlord costing Tenant in excess of three percent (3%) of Tenant’s liability for Operating Expenses actually paid for any calendar year, Landlord shall also reimburse Tenant for audit costs reasonably incurred by Tenant up to $10,000 per audit within the above sixty (60)-day period.
+Audits shall not occur more than once per calendar year.

 Annual Estimates.
 On or before each December 1, Landlord shall use commercially reasonable efforts to deliver a detailed statement showing the estimated Operating Expenses for the subsequent calendar year and an explanation of any increases.
 At a minimum, such statement will contain a separate line item estimate of each general ledger account expected to contain Operating Expenses.
 Tenant shall continue to pay the then-current estimate of Operating Expenses until thirty (30) days after such estimate is provided to Tenant, and any Reconciliation will occur pursuant to Section 6(c).